ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 `renderHook()` returns an object which has a property called `result`.
 The `result` object has another property called `current`, which contains the result of calling our callback.

-This might seem like a rather convoluted way of going about things, but there's a very good reason for it. `result.current` will always point to the value returned by the hook, even if that value changes _after_ `renderHook()` has returned.
-This allows us to test hooks which are able to change their own internal state.
+This might seem like a rather convoluted way of going about things, but there's a very good reason for it. `result.current` will always point to the value returned by the hook, even if that value changes after `renderHook()` has returned.
+This allows us to test hooks which are able to change their own state.

 To understand what's going on, lets imagine that `renderHook()` just returned `result`.